claviska/sloth-docs/README.md

 ## Creating a Plugin

 Plugins look something like this.
+The sloths use the following hooks to modify pages are they're built.

 ```js
 module.exports = {